Mirosh-Oleg/homework/README.md

 - Boundary level: ADM0 (country-level boundary)

 **Notes**:
-- Ensure the dataset file (e.g., geoBoundaries-UKR-ADM0.geojson) is placed in the root directory of the project before running the program.
+- Ensure the dataset file (geoBoundaries-UKR-ADM0.geojson) is placed in the root directory of the project before running the program.